harshdoesdev/bottlecap/README.md

     for(let i = 0; i < this.coins.length; i++) {
       const coin = this.coins[i];
-      if(coin.visible && circleInRect(coin.x, coin.y, coin.radius, this.player.x, this.player.y, this.player.w, this.player.h)) {
+      if(coin.visible && circleInRect(coin.pos.x, coin.pos.y, coin.radius, this.player.x, this.player.y, this.player.w, this.player.h)) {
         coin.visible = false;
         this.score += 10;
       }